aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 Limitations
 -----------

 #.
-While caching saves unnecessary computations, the current implementation does not yet save disk space:
-   The output nodes of the cached calculation are full copies of the original outputs.
-   The plan is to add data deduplication as a global feature at the repository and database level (independent of caching).

-#.
 Workflow nodes are not cached.
-As explained below, in the current design this follows from the requirement that the provenance graph be independent of whether caching is enabled or not.
+In the current design this follows from the requirement that the provenance graph be independent of whether caching is enabled or not:

    * **Calculation nodes:** Calculation nodes can have data inputs and create new data nodes as outputs.
      In order to make it look as if a cloned calculation produced its own outputs, the output nodes are copied and linked as well.
    * **Workflow nodes:** Workflows differ from calculations in that they can *return* an input node or an output node created by a calculation.
      Since caching does not care about the *identity* of input nodes but only their *content*, it is not straightforward to figure out which node to return in a cached workflow.

    For the moment, this limitation is acceptable since the runtime of AiiDA WorkChains is usually dominated by expensive calculations, which are covered by the current caching mechanism.

 #.
 The caching mechanism for calculations *should* trigger only when the inputs and the calculation to be performed are exactly the same.
    Edge cases where this assumption might be violated include cases where the calculation parser is in a different python module than the calculation and the developer made changes without updating the version number of the plugin.

+#.
+While caching saves unnecessary computations, the current implementation does not yet save disk space:
+   The output nodes of the cached calculation are full copies of the original outputs.
+   The plan is to add data deduplication as a global feature at the repository and database level (independent of caching).